Registration Information for Spring, Summer, and Fall 2014: Continuing Evening MBAs

 - General Registration: Go!

 - Important Rules and Policies: What You Need to Know

-General registration will open November 20-22, and the University catalog and schedule of classes for Winter 2014 will be available starting October 14.
+General registration will open April 2-4, and the University catalog and schedule of classes for Spring, Summer, and Fall 2014 will be available starting March 3.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many credits can I plan to take each term?

 A. Evening MBA students can register for a maximum of 7.5 credits in each Fall and Winter full term, and 4.5 credits in each Spring and Summer half term.
 You may request an increase up to 9 credits in Fall or Winter full terms and up to 7 credits in Spring or Summer half terms according to the following guidelines: